pknipp/NetAssign/README.md

 [go to next section ("CRUD")](#crud)

 NetAssign presently allows for two different categories of questions: "numerical" and "fill in the blank".
 (The latter includes "true-false".)
-Both question categories involve the use of a simple input element:
+Both categories use of a simple input element:
 ```
 <input
     type="text"